Bl4d3666/NativeDump/README.md

 ![poc](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/nativedump/Screenshot_1.png)

-The tool has been tested against Windows 10 and 11 devices with the most common security solutions (Microsoft Defender for Endpoints, Crowdstrike...) and is for now undetected.
+The tool has been tested against the latest Windows versions with the most common security solutions (Microsoft Defender for Endpoints, CrowdStrike...) and works fine, but stealthiness will depend on the "flavour" you choose: use uncommon languages and customize the binaries for the best results!
 However, it does not work if PPL is enabled ~~or PEB structure is not readable~~. **Update**: Now it is possible to execute the programs without reading the PEB, check the [peb-unreadable branch](https://github.com/ricardojoserf/NativeDump/tree/peb-unreadable) :)

 Some benefits of this technique are:
 - It does not use the well-known dbghelp!MinidumpWriteDump function
 - It only uses functions from Ntdll.dll, so it is possible to bypass API hooking by remapping the library
 - The Minidump file does not have to be written to disk, you can transfer its bytes (encoded or encrypted) to a remote machine

-You can find the project in different flavours (or languages):
+You can find the project in different "flavours" (or languages):

 - [main](https://github.com/ricardojoserf/NativeDump/tree/main) - **.NET** basic implementation (this branch)